carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > ## Bonus Exercise: Automating a quality control workflow
 >
-> Chepiche lost their FastQC analyses results.
-How can they do it again but faster than the first time?
+> If you loose your FastQC analyses results.
+How would you do it again but faster than the first time?
 > As we have seen in a previous lesson, making scripts for repetitive tasks is a very efficient practice during bioinformatic pipelines.
 >
 > > ## Solution